 - Place the white chocolate and butter in a heatproof bowl set over a pan of simmering water.
 Make sure the bottom of the pan doesn’t touch the water.
 Stir the chocolate and butter together until melted.
 Set aside to cool slightly.

-- In the bowl of and electric mixer mix the sugar and eggs together for 3 minutes.
-With the mixer still running, pour in the chocolate and butter mixture.
+- In the bowl of and electric mixer mix the sugar, eggs and vanilla extract together for 3 minutes.
+With the mixer still running, pour in the chocolate and butter mixture followed by the vanilla extract.
 Add the flour and Ovaltine and mix until everything is fully incorporated and smooth.

 - Fold the Maltesers and chopped plain chocolate through the batter by hand.
 Pour into the prepared tin and bake for 30 minutes until the edges are set but the centre still has a slight jiggle to it.